Juan-Mateos/Juan-Mateos.github.io/_pages/about.md

 # About

+Hi, my name is Juan Mateos-Garcia.
-Hi, I am Juan Mateos-Garcia, Director of Innovation Mapping at Nesta.

-I lead a team that uses new data sources and data science methods to inform innovation policy.
+I am Director of Innovation at [Nesta](http://www.nesta.org.uk"), the UK Innovation Foundation.
+There, I work in a team of data scientists, data developers, visualisation designers and policy experts using new sources of data and data science methods to inform innovation policy.

-I am an economist with a MSc in Science and Technology Policy and experience using computational methods such as machine learning and natural language processing.
+You can find out more about the work of the team [here](https://www.nesta.org.uk/project/innovation-mapping/).

+This is my personal page, with information about my publications, presentations and blogs.

 # Research interests

+I am interested in:

-* How new ideas (eg. emerging technologies) appear and evolve
+* **Emerging technologies**: How they appear and develop, and the determinants of their trajectory
-* How
+* **Innovation systems**: Their structure and evolution, and how to visualise them to inform policy
+* **Sciences of the Artificial**: The design of artificial systems (in particular AI) and their integration with human decision-making.
+* **Epistemology**: How knowledge is created and verified.
+Here, I am specially interested in questions of causality, interpretability and reproducibility

+# Other interests

+Reading science-fiction, playing board-games, listening to ambient and minimal composition music, running.